 Today, even helicopter pilots struggle to find it.

-Please leave a comment: Taking a high perspective, what can we learn from the fact the most important city of Canaan is now a mere hill with weeds?
-You can leave a comment by clicking here.
+Tell me what you think: Taking a high perspective, what can we learn from the fact the most important city of Canaan is now a mere hill with weeds?
+To leave a comment, just click here.

 Hazor on the Map: